SDCG69/SDCG-V10/content/fiction/goth.md

 ## One - The Goth Girl

-"I swear to god, if this museum turns out to be one of those Instagram trap places with neon signs and plastic skeletons, I’m dumping you in the Thames," Cass said, tossing her cigarette into the gutter without breaking stride.
+"I hope you like this place.
+I go there quite a lot."
+Cass said, tossing her cigarette into the gutter without breaking stride.

 Marcus laughed, shoving his hands deeper into his trench coat pockets as he matched her pace.
-"You picked the place, so if it’s shit, that’s on you."
+"I never thougt about a horror museum as a first date but I'm game."

 The museum loomed ahead, its brick facade weathered and its windows dark even in the afternoon light.
 It looked like the kind of building that might exhale cold breath when you stepped inside.

 The heavy oak door groaned as Cass pushed it open, releasing a draft of air that smelled like old paper and something faintly metallic—blood or iron, Marcus couldn’t tell.
 Inside, the museum was dimly lit, the walls lined with glass cases displaying antique medical instruments, their blades catching the sparse light.
 A stuffed two-headed lamb stared blankly from a pedestal near the entrance.